aFluffyHotdog/DrMario/README.md

-Dr. Mario coded in Assembly, to be turned in as the final project for CSC[Redacted for plagiarism prevention reasons].
+Dr. Wario coded in Assembly, to be turned in as the final project for CSC[Redacted to prevent plagiarism].
 Made by Kenaz and Mac

 Milestones: